LittleGreyCells/escheme-compiled/README.md

 ## Introduction

-_SICP_ also describes an abstract machine and a compiler to transform scheme expressions into executable code.
-This second implementation of _escheme_ runs with that idea, creating an abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.
+Abelson and Sussman's _The Structure and Interpretation of Computer Programs (SICP)_ also describes an abstract machine and a compiler to transform scheme expressions into executable code.
+This second implementation of _escheme_ runs with that idea, creating a byte code evaluator which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.

 ## Two Worlds